OutSystems/AzureARMTemplates/README.md

 **Notes:**

+- The virtual network that you will use must contain at least two subnets.
+One for the VMs and another for the Azure Application Gateway.
+The subnet for the Application Gateway must not contain any other resources.
 - The trial license included in all templates only allow two frontend servers.
 - To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
 - To scale to more than two frontends, you need to install your own OutSystems license.